 Best.
 Day.
 Ever.

 You know what: I truly believe that the most successful people are generous with supporting smaller individuals with the same advocacy as them.
 This is particularly true for those who also started small as they know how it feels when you’re starting.
-As an example, I am friends on Facebook with Sir Aya Laraya and Sir Ryan and I have more than once dropped them questions regarding finance and business and surprisingly, they were quick to reply.
+As an example, I am friends on Facebook with renowned Pesos and Sense host Sir Aya Laraya and Wealth Builder Asia CEO Sir Ryan deVera and I have more than once dropped them questions regarding finance and business and surprisingly, they were quick to reply.

 So there, make sure to introduce yourself to two or more participants or speakers, add them on social media, and who knows, you could just be invited again on another seminar or you’ll see them post about the events they’re going to or interested in (refer to step 1).